itseez3d/metaperson/docs/business-integration/unity/additional_samples/movement_sdk_integration.md

 ---
 sidebar_label: 'Movement SDK integration'
-description: Integration with Meta Movement SDK
+description: "Sample showing how to integrate MetaPerson avatars with the Meta Movement SDK in Unity for body tracking and animation — available in our GitHub repository."
 sidebar_position: 1
 ---